MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-kubernetes-using-helm/index.md

 ## Prerequisites
 {: #prereqs}

-You should have an **IBM Cloud account** and must have set up the [**IBM Cloud Kubernetes Cluster**](https://cloud.ibm.com/docs/containers?topic=containers-cs_cluster_tutorial).
+You should have an [**IBM Cloud account**](http://cloud.ibm.com/) and must have set up the [**IBM Cloud Kubernetes Cluster**](https://cloud.ibm.com/docs/containers?topic=containers-cs_cluster_tutorial).

-To manage the containers and images, install the following tools on your host machine as part of IBM Cloud CLI plugins setup:
+To manage the containers and images, install the following on your host machine as part of IBM Cloud CLI plugins setup:

 * IBM Cloud CLI (`ibmcloud`)
 * Kubernetes CLI